MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v2.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+Use this task in a pipeline to build an iOS app with Xamarin on macOS.
+For more information, see the [Xamarin guidance](/azure/devops/pipelines/ecosystems/xamarin) and [Sign your app during CI](/azure/devops/pipelines/apps/mobile/app-signing).

-What's new in this task version.
+### What's new in this task version

 * iOS signing set up has been removed from the task.
 Use `Secure Files` with supporting tasks `Install Apple Certificate` and `Install Apple Provisioning Profile` to setup signing.
 Updated options to work better with `Visual Studio for Mac`.
 <!-- :::editable-content-end::: -->